cyt91/MovieRaterApi/README.md

 # MovieRaterApi
-React &amp; Django Full Stack Udemy Tutorial
+This is the backend of my React &amp; Django Udemy Course Project (https://www.udemy.com/course/react-django-full-stack/)